 After returning to the US in 1999, artistic endeavors became more humble in scale and medium in deference to work and life.
 For years, she created collages of paper and pressed leaves and gave them away to friends and continued with photography.
 After a dozen years without touching a brush, she pulled out her watercolors in the autumn of 2012 and began painting from photographs taken while hiking in her treasured Cascade Mountains.

-In the winter of 2014, she modified her clinic schedule, allowing more time for painting.
+In June 2015, she modified her clinic schedule, allowing more time for painting.

 For the past several years, Amy has been studying The Mountains and Waters Sutra (briefly described here), a lyrical Buddhist text written by 13th Century Zen Master Eihei Dōgen.
 Her current watercolors are an actualization of this study and reflection.
 In this article, written for a group show at the Tahoma One Drop Zen Monastery in July 2014, Amy shares some reflections about the relationship between creativity and spiritual practice.
-Current painting is done largely from photographs taken over many years of hiking in the Cascades.
-All paintings featured here were created in 2014-15.
+Amy works mostly from her own photographs taken over many years of hiking in the Cascades.

 Tahoma One Drop Zen Monastery ~ July 2014